Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Spring temperatures are mild on average, around 23°C in the shade.
 It is warm during the day, and sun precaution is essential on the boat.
 Nevertheless, carry a wind vest in your bag.

 A visit to Tenerife is only complete with a boat tour.
-It is exciting being on such a trip you never know what happens the next minute.
-On top of the views of the coast and Teide from the sea are spectacular.
+It is exciting being on such a trip; you never know what will happen the next minute.
+On top of this, the views of the coast and Teide from the sea are spectacular.

-These are my recommended tours via GetYourGuide with 24 hours advance cancellation policy.
+These are my recommended tours via GetYourGuide, which has an excellent cancellation policy.
 Thx for booking via my website!
-With your support, I am able to provide all information first-hand.
+With your support, I am able to provide all the information first-hand.
 Tour prices are at no extra cost!
 You can find more tips and places to visit here in the Canary Islands.

 An orca in summer